 Real world example: Since HSA contributions don’t count toward your tax burden, you will be taxed as though you make less money.
 So, for example, if you make $40,000 per year and you contribute $3,000 into your HSA, you will be taxed as though you make $37,000, thus lowering your tax burden.

-HRAs boast no payroll tax for employers and no income tax for employees.
+Health Reimbursement Arrangements boast no payroll tax or employer tax for employers and no income tax for employees.

 Let's a look a bit more closely at what these tax-advantaged options actually are.

-Key differences between an HSA and an HRA
+What's the difference between an HSA and an HRA?

 - With HSAs, you avoid the “use it or lose it” stipulation.
 It’s not like an FSA (flexible spending account) where you lose the funds at the end of the year.
 Funds are also portable, meaning they remain the employees’ to keep even if they don’t stay at the company.